halyearzero/imsorrydave/readme.md

 1. Install dependencies with `pip install -r requirements.txt`.
 2. Run the game with `python main.py`.
    - The game automatically falls back to SDL's dummy video and audio drivers if no display or sound hardware is available (e.g. on a server).

+## Vision for Award-Winning Quality
+These points highlight the direction we plan to take in order to create a 2D experience worthy of industry accolades.

+- **Hand-crafted pixel art** with dynamic lighting and cinematic camera transitions.
+- **Fully voiced characters**, including HAL's increasingly unsettling remarks.
+- **Adaptive soundtrack** that shifts with tension and player decisions.
+- **Emergent AI systems** that change puzzle solutions and hazards based on your play style.
+- **Branching moral choices** leading to dramatically different endings and replay value.
+- **Accessibility features** such as remappable controls, colorblind mode, and optional hints.